ravens/awesome-telco/README.md

 ## RAN

+### RRH

+- [ORAN Software and seed code](https://o-ran-sc.org) - The O-RAN Software Community (SC) is a collaboration between the O-RAN Alliance and Linux Foundation with the mission to support the creation of software for the Radio Access Network (RAN).

 ### 5G
 - [OAI NR](https://gitlab.eurecom.fr/oai/openairinterface5g/wikis/5g-nr-development-and-releases) - 5GNR related branch of the OAI code.
 You can follow the [weekly updates](https://trello.com/c/XBVaaHIO/26-5g-nr) to stay up to date.